-Thirdlove's new product line might be more comfortable than its T-shirt bra | CNN Underscored
+ThirdLove's new product line might be more comfortable than its T-shirt bra | CNN Underscored

 Form Seamless High-Leg Bikini ($14; thirdlove.com)

 For a more high-waisted brief, opt for the High-Leg Bikini.
-Right now, Thirdlove is offering this style in seven different colors, so there’s plenty to choose from.
+Right now, ThirdLove is offering this style in seven different colors, so there’s plenty to choose from.

 Form Seamless Shortie ($14; thirdlove.com)

 Boy short lovers, ThirdLove didn’t forget about you.
-Though the Shortie offers more coverage, they’re still seamless and can’t be seen through your clothes.
+Though the Shortie offers more coverage, it’s still seamless and can’t be seen through your clothes.